 In his early years, William McTaggart had an account with Nelson, from whom he purchased colours, canvas and stretcher, palette knife and mahlstick and also borrowed or hired a child lay figure in 1859-60 (Lindsay Errington, William McTaggart, 1835-1910, exh.cat., National Gallery of Scotland, 1989, p.20).

-Trade card, with added manuscript date 1786, advertising as ‘G and I. NEWMAN, COLOUR MAKER'S,/ And Preparers of Superfine Water Colours, Superior to any ever yet Invented/ in this Kingdom, & warranted to Stand on Paper, Silks &c, &c for/ a Century from 7s/6d to 5 Guineas Pr.
+The business used its trade card, with added manuscript date 1786, to advertise as ‘G and I. NEWMAN, COLOUR MAKER'S,/ And Preparers of Superfine Water Colours, Superior to any ever yet Invented/ in this Kingdom, & warranted to Stand on Paper, Silks &c, &c for/ a Century from 7s/6d to 5 Guineas Pr.
 Box.
 Also make Blue and Green/ Verditer.
 Likewise beg to Recommend their much Approved Trans/ parent Yellow Lake, Crayon Pencils Equal to the Swiss.
 Liquid/ Colours in Bottles, Indian Ink of the finest Quality,/ all kinds of Colours Oil or Water may be had/ Wholesale & Retale & 20Pr.
 Cent cheaper than in/ London, at their Manufac.ry Little Chelsea (amended in pen to:) Bridge Row Ranelagh/ NB their Prepar’d Colours in Boxes may be had/ in every Principal Town throughout England…’ (Banks coll.
 89.25).

 *James Newman 1784-1933, James Newman Ltd 1933-1959.
 At Gerrard St, London by 1784, 17 Gerrard St 1785-1801, 24 Soho Square 1801-1937, 33 Soho Square 1937-1938, 6 Great Marlborough St 1938-1940, 178 Kensington High St, W8 1941-1959.
 Factory in George Yard, rear of Soho Square 1800-1937.
 Artists’ colourmen.